oss-slu/oss.slu.github.io/docs/about/community.md

 ## Getting Startted

 Anyone interested in getting involved with Open Source with SLU projects can sign up by opening a [Pull Request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) on the [contributors](contributors.md) page in this website.
-The PR will be merged when it includes a link to a merged ticket from a project in the [portfolio](../portfolio.md) that they made contribution to, and the PR has been approved by the current tech lead on that project.
+The PR will be merged when the Pull Request includes a link to a merged ticket from a project in the [portfolio](../portfolio.md) that they made contribution to, and the PR has been approved by the current tech lead on that project.

+## Join the `oss-slu` Team

+After making five contributions, you can be added to the `oss-slu` team in GitHub by contacting one of the program staff.
+Send an e-mail to <oss@slu.edu> or a slack message to the current Tech Lead on the project(s) you made contributions to.
+Include a list of at least five closed Issues and/or merged Pull Requests that you worked on.

 ## Git

 All our projects are stored in public GitHub repositories.
 To make code contributions to our repositories, you will need to know the basics about Git and GitHub.
 We recommend this [video tutorial]("https://youtu.be/RGOj5yH7evk"), if you are not familiar with these tools.